haganjam/BEF_quant_scale/README.md

 Importantly, we were unable to add the *rethinking* package to the .lock file.
 Some models depend on this package.
 Users that would like to reproduce the results should consult the following link for download instructions (https://github.com/rmcelreath/rethinking).

+### LICENCE

+This file contains information about the licence under which this repository is published.